masumrahmanatul/project_G-CLUB/README.md

 # G-CLUB

-A desktop application for managing a game zone — built as a Object Oriented Programming university project.
+A desktop application for managing a game zone — built as a 'Object Oriented Programming 2' university project.

 ## About